AlexToTheSun/Validator_Activity/Mainnet-Guides/Tgrade/tmkms-validator-security.md

+# ❗️ In the process of troubleshooting.
+Tgrade don't use the sdk prefixes with PoE.
+So we should to find out non-standard prefixes `account_key_prefix` and `consensus_key_prefix` for Tgrade to use in tmkms.
 ## Here are instructions to setup TMKMS as a validator security for Tgrade Network
 #### Tendermint Key Management System
 The official documentation is [[here](https://github.com/iqlusioninc/tmkms#tendermint-kms-)]